Lee-Jackson Militaria

 Japan made patch, RFU, Used.......inquire

-Thanks to a researchers from Pensacola, Florida and France I now have this partial History for the A-6C TRIM Aircraft:
+Thanks to researchers from Pensacola, Florida and France I now have this partial History for the A-6C TRIM Aircraft:

 Designator A-6C assigned to 12 x A-6As that had been Modified (circa February to June 1970) to: detect, track, & attack night vehicle traffic on the Ho Chi Minh Trail.